TereseOlander/YathzeeGame/README.md

 # YathzeeGame
 This is a yathzee game.
-It was coded to practise coding.
+It was coded just for fun.

 The game is played in the terminal.